 The processing of invoices should ensure that each payment represents goods or services that were properly authorized and received by the Village.
 The processing should include a comparison of the invoiced items and quantities to the purchase order and billing slips or receiving copy of the purchase order, a comparison of the prices on the invoice to the purchase order, and the signature of the individual who made the comparisons.
 All invoices should be recomputed ensuring accurate extensions and totals.
 A voucher should be prepared reflecting the proper payee, invoice amount and account codes, and should include a copy of the purchase order, invoice and receiving report or a signed billing slip.
+Vouchers should be approved for payment by an appropriate official.
 A check should be prepared based on the completed voucher, the existence of appropriate vendor information (I.R.S.
-Form 1099 data), and a properly executed certification by the Clerk Treasurer as to whether there is adequate cash in the fund to pay the obligation.
-All checks should be signed by the Clerk Treasurer and recorded in the cash journal and appropriations ledger.
+Form 1099 data), and a properly executed certification by the fiscal officer made prior to incurring the obligation.
+All checks should be signed by the fiscal officer and recorded in the cash journal and appropriations ledger.
 Vouchers should be filed numerically or by vendor.